Love Island cast 2020 - all the contestants including the newbies looking for love

 Instagram: @_callum_jones

-He’s a cheeky chap who will get the girls’ attentions with his builders’ banter and has already won over Shaughna Phillips.
-Although they seem tight, can they make it to the prize money?
+He’s a cheeky chap who will get the girls’ attentions with his builders’ banter.
+He initially won over Shaughna Phillips, however, jumped ship when he met Molly Smith at Casa Amor.

 Nas Majeed